federicotombari/federicotombari.github.io/_pages/about.md

 ### Recent publications

+* 5 papers accepted at NeurIPS 2025 in San Diego (US)
+* 6 papers accepted at ICCV 2025 in Honolulu (US)
+* 10 papers accepted at CVPR 2025 in Nashville (US)
+* 2 Spotlight papers accepted at ICLR 2025 in Singapore
-* 12 papers accepted at ECCV 2024 in Milan
+* 12 papers accepted at ECCV 2024 in Milan (IT)
-* 2 papers accepted at NeurIPS 2024
+* 2 papers accepted at NeurIPS 2024 in Vancouver (CA)
 * 7 papers accepted at CVPR 2024 in Seattle
 * 6 papers accepted at ICCV 2023 in Paris
 * 5 papers accepted at CVPR 2023 in Vancouver
-* Jul 2023: Our next [Zurich Computer Vision Meetup](https://www.meetup.com/computervisionzurich/events/294328111/) will be on July 13 at Meta Zurich on "Building a digital world"
-* Jul 2022: 5 papers accepted at ECCV 2022
-* Mar 2022: 6 papers accepted at CVPR 2022

 ### Recent Conference organization / Editorial Board roles

+* In 2026, I will serve as Area Chair for [CVPR26](https://cvpr.thecvf.com/) and Program Chair for ECCV26.
-* In 2025, I will serve as Area Chair for [CVPR25](https://cvpr.thecvf.com/), [3DV25](https://3dvconf.github.io/2025/) and Ass.
+* In 2025, I will serve as Area Chair for [CVPR25](https://cvpr.thecvf.com/), ICCV25, NeurIPS25, [3DV25](https://3dvconf.github.io/2025/) and Ass.
 Editor for [ICRA25](https://2025.ieee-icra.org/)
 * I was one of the **Outstanding AC** awardees from [ECCV24](https://eccv.ecva.net/)
 * In 2024, I am serving as Area Chair for CVPR24 and NeurIPS24; Senior AC for ECCV24; and Ass.
 Editor for ICRA24
 * I am co-organizing [3DV 2024](https://3dvconf.github.io/2024/) as a Program Chair, to be held in beautiful Davos (Switzerland)